Ernest Vincent Shayler: Early life and education

-Shayler was born on Pctober 11, 1868, in North Moreton, Oxfordshire, England, to Charles William Shayler and Charlotte Sherman.
+Shayler was born on October 11, 1868, in North Moreton, Oxfordshire, England, to Charles William Shayler and Charlotte Sherman.
 At the age of fifteen, he emigrated with his parents to the United States, and settled in Ohio.
 He studied at Kenyon College and after graduation in 1893, went on to study for the priesthood at Bexley Hall, from where he graduated in 1896.
 He was awarded a Doctor of Divinity by Kenyon College in 1919.

-Ordained Ministry
+Ordained ministry

 Shayler was ordained deacon in 1893, and priest on November 10, 1897, by Bishop Boyd Vincent of Southern Ohio.
 He served as assistant at Trinity Church in Columbus, Ohio between 1893 and 1894, and then became deacon-in-charge, and afterward rector, of Calvary Church in Sandusky, Ohio.
 In 1900, he then became rector of Grace Church in Oak Park, Illinois, and in 1909, he transferred to Seattle to serve as rector of St Mark's Church.
 During the First World War, he was a civilian chaplain at the Puget Sound Naval Shipyard.